 You edit a local UVM policy and use it only on the client for which it was edited.
-If you installed Client Security in its default location, the local UVM policy is stored as \Program Files\IBM\Security\UVM Policy\globalpolicy.gvm.
+If you installed Client Security in its default location, the local UVM policy is stored as \Program Files\IBM\Security\UVM_Policy\globalpolicy.gvm.
+Only a user who has been added to UVM can use the UVM-policy editor.